dkermer/tutorials/content/posts/Text_and_Markup.md

 ### Markdown

-Markdown was created in 2004 and has quickly gained users because it is "lightweight" (requires few markup characters) and easy to read as is.
-For example, you just put asterisks around a word to add emphasis.
+Markdown was created in 2004 and has quickly gained users because it is "lightweight" (requires few markup characters) and easy to read as-is.
+For example, you put asterisks around a word to add emphasis.
 Markdown is most directly [compared to HTML](https://www.markdownguide.org/basic-syntax/) because many people who use it are ultimately creating websites.

 ```
 This is some **bold** text.
 ```

-Like ASCII, the [original implementation](https://www.markdownguide.org/cheat-sheet/) has been is incorporated into many different "[flavors](https://github.com/commonmark/commonmark-spec/wiki/markdown-flavors)" with fancier features.
+Like ASCII, the [original implementation](https://www.markdownguide.org/cheat-sheet/) has been incorporated into many different "[flavors](https://github.com/commonmark/commonmark-spec/wiki/markdown-flavors)" with fancier features.
 Popular flavors include GitHub Flavored Markdown (GFM) and RMarkdown.
 Because the base Markdown is the same for all, most Markdown applications should suffice.
 Windows users can even save Microsoft Word documents in Markdown with an [add-on](http://www.writage.com/).

 ## Data